ONTO-TDMpopulation/Ontology-Population/README.md

 - SpaCy

 ## Dataset
-The dataset used for testing the script is located in the corpus directory.
+The dataset used for testing the script is located in the dataset directory.
 Each text file in this directory should have a .txt extension.
 The dataset contains various textual documents that are processed to extract important phrases.

 ## Ontology
 The ontology used is based on the core ontology ONTO-TDM and includes additional domain-specific terms and relations.
 The resulting ontology can be found in the ontology directory.